 About the Program

 The Child Neurology Program at Baylor College of Medicine is a fully accredited program that provides exceptional opportunities to study neurological diseases of children from infancy through adolescence.
-Baylor College of Medicine has full-time faculty in the Section of Pediatric Neurology and Developmental Neuroscience including 35 clinical teaching faculty actively involved in resident education.
+Baylor College of Medicine has full-time faculty in the Division of Pediatric Neurology and Developmental Neuroscience including 35 clinical teaching faculty actively involved in resident education.
 Our teaching faculty offer tremendous educational experiences in general child neurology as well as expertise in many pediatric neurology subspecialties including epilepsy, headaches, movement disorders, neuromuscular disease, sleep medicine, stroke, autism, multiple sclerosis, and autoimmune & infectious encephalitides.

 Opened in 1954, Texas Children's Hospital is the nation’s largest children’s hospital and the primary pediatric teaching hospital for Baylor College of Medicine.
 Texas Children's serves as both a primary community hospital and a tertiary referral center.
 All medical, laboratory and nursing services are geared to the unique requirements of the child and adolescent.
 With its complex diagnostic and therapeutic equipment including its own operating rooms, MRI unit, CT scanners, interventional radiology unit, EEG and EMG laboratory, nuclear medicine unit, and cardiac catheterization laboratory, the hospital is recognized for its leading-edge technology.
 Baylor College of Medicine professors serve as service chiefs and staff physicians of Texas Children's more than 40 healthcare centers and clinics.